 Karen is 33 and just not ready to have a child right now, but she is convinced she wants to have a biological child in the next five to ten years.
 Cori has cancer and at 24, is expected to make a full recovery.
 She may well lose ovarian function either surgically, through chemotherapy or radiation exposure.
-There is hope for both women: Karen and Cori may be able to have their eggs retrieved and frozen for later use.
+In the last few years, technology has advanced to the point where Karen and Cori may be able to have their eggs retrieved and frozen for later use – egg freezing.

 Freeze my what?

-It's basic biology.
-Unlike sperm, which men keep making for years, women start out with a finite number of eggs.
-And the older they get, the more quality of their eggs decline, making childbearing after age 35 more difficult and risky.
-For the past twenty years, researchers have been trying to get around the issue and prolong a woman's ability to conceive.
+It’s basic biology.
+Unlike sperm, which man cerate keep making for years, women start out with a finite number of eggs.
+And the older they get, the more quality of the eggs decline, making childbearing after age 35 more difficult and risky due to an increased incidence of genetically abnormal eggs.
+For the past twenty years, researchers have been trying to get around the issue and prolong a woman’s ability to conceive until much later in life.
 How?
-By taking out her eggs when she's younger so they can be fertilized and implanted when the woman is ready to have children.
+By taking out her eggs when she’s younger and they’re healthier, so they can be fertilized and implanted when the woman is ready to have children.
 Egg freezing is also known as oocyte cryopreservation.

 Egg freezing is not as easy as making an outpatient doctor's visit to have your eggs removed.
 Preparing for egg freezing is a major commitment of time, money and energy.

-But there's a lot that researchers don't know about the process and there are risks involved with egg freezing.
-Doctors don't know how many eggs is ideal.
-They don't know the long-term risks of putting your body through such a rigorous process.
+But there’s a lot researchers just don’t know about the process.
+Doctors don’t know how many eggs is ideal.
+They don’t know the long-term risks of putting your body through such a rigorous process and serious medication.
+There are risks involved with egg freezing.

 Paying the Price

 Egg freezing is not cheap.
 Christy Jones, CEO of Extend Fertility, a company that links women who want to freeze their eggs with clinics that provide the service, cites the cost at about $13,000 per cycle.
-Don't expect insurance to foot the bill, either.
-Once eggs are removed, the clinic will need to store them until ready for use.
-Somebody's gotta pay to keep the power on, and that means you.
-Plus, you'll need to pay to have them thrown back in when you're ready.
+Don’t expect insurance to foot the bill, either.
+You’re not done paying once they’ve got your eggs.
+You can’t keep ‘em in your freezer at home.
+Once they pluck them out, the clinic will need to store the eggs until you are ready to use or dispose of them.
+Somebody’s gotta pay to keep the power on, and that means you.
+Plus, you’ll need to pay to have them thrown back in when you’re ready.

 The Florida Institute for Reproductive Medicine recommends asking these questions of clinics you are considering for egg freezing: